 Stay at the Grand Magnolia Ballroom and Suites and enjoy a drink on a veranda rocking chair.
 We stayed in the home’s Key West Suite with its nautical décor, relaxing in an oversized chair with a good book.

-For a complete list of events, attractions, promotions, and experiences, plus to check on beach updates, visit Coastal Mississippi.
+You can click here a complete list of events, attractions, promotions, and experiences, plus to check on beach updates in Coastal Mississippi.

 This article was written by Cheré Coen.
 Read more of her posts: